top of page

 Pirkei Avos Class for Women

-Rebbetzin Basie teaches a class for women on the Ethics of our Fathers, Pirkei Avos, on Shabbat at 5:30 PM.
+Rebbetzin Basie teaches a class for women on the Ethics of our Fathers, Pirkei Avos, on Shabbat at 5:30 pm.
 The class is held at the Gurkow family home.

 Chumash with Rashi Class for Men and Women

 A class led by Julie Rubenstein.
 Explore Judaism’s most fundamental text with the vital commentary of Rabbi Shlomo Yitzchaki (Rashi) in the original Hebrew.
 Engage with your heritage on the 2nd Wednesday of every month.
-Classes will resume in the summer, G-d willing.
+Classes are currently on hiatus and will resume in the summer, G-d willing.

 E-Transfer Your Donation